Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Being one of the most experienced horse racing presenters in history, John Brough Scott has been around to see a lot of the most iconic moments in horse racing history.

-Born in 1942, John was bought up around the sport of horse racing, being introduced to it at an early age by his family.
+Born in 1942, John was raised around the sport of horse racing, having been introduced to it at a young age by his family.

-Once he finished college, John practiced to be a jockey and actually rode winners over 100 times.
+Once he finished college, John practised to be a jockey and rode winners over 100 times.
 Some of his biggest wins ever include The Imperial Cup and The Mandarin Handicap Chase.

-He also was racing correspondent for The Sunday Times and wrote for the Racing Post (which he co-founded), The Independent and The Sunday Telegraph.
+He was also a racing correspondent for The Sunday Times and wrote for the Racing Post (which he co-founded), The Independent and The Sunday Telegraph.

-In 2017, John Brough Scott made his TV return after 46 years since his TV debut.
-Since then, he still appears on ITV Racing and gives viewers a good ol’ nostalgia trip.
+In 2017, John Brough Scott made his TV return after a 46-year hiatus since his debut.
+Since then, he still appears on ITV Racing and gives viewers a nostalgic trip down memory lane.

 Mark Johnson